 This post contains affiliate links to the products mentioned.
 Read our disclosure policy for more information.

-– black, white and gray cardstock paper
+- Black and gray (or yellow) cardstock paper

 - black paint

-– sponge brush
+- sponge paintbrush

 - googly eyes

-1. Use your sponge paintbrush and paint your child’s hands with the black paint.
-Let them press them down onto your white cardstock paper to make handprints.
+1. Use your sponge paintbrush to paint your child’s hands with the black paint.
+Press each painted palm down onto a white piece of cardstock paper to make handprints.
 You will need three handprints in total.
-Handprints can get a bit messy so be sure to keep baby wipes close by or do this by a sink.
-Let your handprints dry.
+Let the handprints dry completely.

 Looking for some books to go along with this craft?
-Try one of these:

 - Raven: A Trickster Tale from the Pacific Northwest by Gerald McDermott

-- I am Raven by David Bouchard (Have not read this one but it has good reviews on Amazon.)- For a Crow Theme try The Crows of Pearblossom by Aldous Huxley
+- I am Raven by David Bouchard (Have not read this one but it has good reviews on Amazon.)